Scottsdale plastic surgeon Steven Turkeltaub, MD offers advice on how to choose the best top surgery provider for transgender and… Read More

 *Individual Results May Vary

-At four weeks, he was able to resume virtually all activities except for a few chest related workouts that he had to wait for one more month in order to fully resume.
+At four weeks, he was able to resume virtually all activities except for a few chest-related workouts that he had to wait another more month in order to fully resume without any restrictions.

-A majority of insurance companies do offer at least some insurance benefits for FTM top surgery but, like many other medically related issues, coverage is dependent on your specific policy.
-In order to be eligible for this coverage, however, you must comply with the delineated guidelines which do vary by company and the particular policy
+Many major insurance companies do offer at least some insurance benefits for FTM and FTN top surgery but, like many other medically related issues, coverage is dependent on your specific policy.
+In order to be eligible for this coverage, however, you must comply with the delineated guidelines that do vary by company.

 The following are generally required by most insurance plans:

-Since 2014, Medicare has been authorized to provide coverage for FTM breast surgery but only on a case by case basis.
+Since 2014, Medicare has been authorized to provide coverage for top surgery but only on a case by case basis.
 There is no blanket guarantee.

-If you want to pursue FTM/FTN top surgery but don’t have insurance or insurance coverage, we do have “cosmetic” pricing available to help make this both more affordable and a reality.
-There are several financing options available, if needed, including through CareCredit and Alphaeon.
+If you want to pursue FTM or FTN top surgery but don’t have insurance or insurance coverage, we do have “cosmetic” pricing available to help make this both more affordable and a reality.
+If needed, several financing options are available, including third-party financing through CareCredit and Alphaeon, though you will have to meet their credit standards.

-Top surgery is, by far, the most important and requested gender affirming procedure that transmen with gender dysphoria pursue.
-The desire is even greater and the need more acute for those with more than an “A” size cup.
+Top surgery is, by far, the most important and most frequently requested gender affirming procedures that transmen or gender non-binary individuals with gender dysphoria pursue.
+The desire is even greater and the need more acute for those with more than an “A” cup size.

 The results from the mastectomies are truly life changing.
-In fact, those individuals on whom we have performed the gender confirming mastectomies are among the happiest of all our patients.
+In fact, those individuals on whom we have performed the gender-affirming mastectomies are among the happiest of all our patients.

-For a variety of reasons, most transmen do not pursue bottom surgery or the extensive facial masculinization procedures.
-Some, however, are interested in seeking out less “radical” refinements of their body contours to reflect a more male appearance.
-Though long term usage of testosterone can assist in this transformation, the effects are often limited or incomplete.
+For a variety of reasons, many transmen do not pursue bottom surgery or more extensive facial masculinization procedures.
+Some, however, are interested in seeking out less extensive refinements of their body contours to reflect a more masculine or androgynous appearance.
+Though long-term usage of testosterone can assist in this transformation, the effects are often limited or incomplete.

-A common path chosen is liposuction in order to reduce persistent feminine type fat deposits such as of the hips, thighs, abdomen and buttocks.
-This surgery, which we offer, is done as an outpatient with relatively minor and brief discomfort and minimal down time as relates to work or school.
+A common path chosen by those looking to alter the contours of their body is liposuction, which can reduce stubborn, “feminine appearing” fat deposits around the hips, thighs, abdomen and buttocks.
+This surgery, which we offer, is done as an outpatient procedure with relatively minor and brief discomfort and minimal down time as relates to work or school.

 Dermal fillers such as Juvederm® Ultra Plus and Voluma™ can be injected into various areas of the face to create more masculine angles and contours.
-BOTOX® can also be employed to precisely reshape the brows and affect their position as relates to the forehead and eyes to be more consistent with the male gender.
+BOTOX® can also be employed to precisely reshape the brows and affect their position as relates to the forehead and eyes, resulting in a more masculine aesthetic.

-If you are considering FTM/FTN breast surgery, Dr. Turkeltaub would be happy to assist you in your gender transformation.
+If you are considering FTM or FTN top surgery, Dr. Turkeltaub would be happy to assist you in your gender affirming surgery process.
 Please contact our practice online or by phone today to schedule a consultation.